Search

 A Mobile Response Van can not be used as an ambulance

-An ambulance has specific rules and regulations it needs to follow to be considered an ambulance, such as having the proper medical equipment, sirens, and lights, as well as undergoing specific testing.
+An ambulance must follow specific rules and regulations to be considered an ambulance, such as having the proper medical equipment, sirens, and lights, and undergoing specific testing.

 How much does each option cost?